 Research and Educational Publications from Shoals Marine Laboratory

 This list includes publications based on work conducted at the Isles of Shoals using facilities and vessels of Shoal Marine Laboratory.
+This list is ordered by publication year, then alphabetically by last name.
 Some publications include SML contribution numbers in their acknowledgments.
 Contribution numbers will be assigned after a paper is accepted for publication.
 To obtain an SML contribution number, email email@example.com.

 To view SML's Publications List as PDF, click here.

-Asterisks (*) denote an author who was an REU, RIFS, or other udergraduate student research intern at SML.
+Asterisks (*) denote an author who was an REU, RIFS, or other undergraduate student research intern at SML.

 Scroll to bottom for Undergraduate, Masters, and Ph.D. theses conducted at Shoals Marine Laboratory.